EPCCed/2026-03-02-Fortran-intro/_episodes/04-do-statements.md

 ---
-title: "Loops and flow of control"
+title: "Loops and loop control"
-teaching: 20
+teaching: 10
-exercises: 20
+exercises: 10
 questions:
-- ""
+- "How can I make the program do work repeatedly?"
+- "How can I have the program only do as much work as is required?"
 objectives:
-- ""
+- "Learn how to use a `do` construct to execute a single block of code many times."
+- "See how to have a `do` construct skip a loop with `cycle` or end early with `exit`."
+- "Learn how to use loop control variables with `do` constructs."
 keypoints:
 - "Iteration in Fortran is based around the `do` construct (somewhat analogous to C `for` construct).
 There is no equivalent of the C++ iterator class."
+- "Without any control, a `do` loop will execute forever."
+- "A loop iteration can be skipped with a `cycle` statement."
+- "A loop can be ended if an `exit` statement is encountered."
+- "It is very common to control the execution of a loop with an `integer` variable."
 ---

 ## Uncontrolled `do` construct